-Budget Information Sessions (June) - Budget Information Sessions this year were held in June, allowing the Board to be engaged in the development of key elements of the Proposed Budget such as millage rate policy, proposed program enhancements or reductions, and revenue adjustments.
+Budget Information Sessions (June) - Budget Information Sessions for FY24 were held in June 2023, allowing the Board to be engaged in the development of key elements of the Proposed Budget such as millage rate policy, proposed program enhancements or reductions, and revenue adjustments.
 All departments, agencies, and Constitutional Officers participate in these work sessions.